gravitational/gravity/docs/6.x/pack.md

 ```

 Every hook container gets `kubectl` and `helm` binaries mounted under `/usr/local/bin/`
-which it can use to create Kubernetes resources in the cluster.
+which it can use to create Kubernetes resources in the Cluster.

 Below is an example of a simple `install` hook that creates Kubernetes resources
 from "resources.yaml":